jgrieb/ecoi_infrastructure_deployer/README.md

 3. Open an admin command line console in your machine

-4. Go to folder where the vagrant file and run the command ```vagrant up --no-provision``` for creating the machines in the cloud provider and updating the ansible/inventory.ini with their ips.
-After that run ```vagrant reload --provision``` so all the provisioners will be run including the ansible provisioner that will run in the cordra_nsidr_server which is responsible to install all the software in the VMs
+4. Go to folder where the vagrant file and run the command ```vagrant up --no-provision``` for creating the machines in the cloud provider and updating the ansible/inventory.ini with their IPs.
+After that run ```vagrant reload --provision``` so all the provisioners will be executed including the ansible provisioner inside the cordra_nsidr_server that is responsible to install all the software in the VMs
+Note: This Vagrantfile won't work if we try to execut it inside a Linux VM running on Hyper-V on a windows host, because can't change permissions of private ssh keys

 5. Check that all the service are up and running correctly.
 To see the list of the services running in each machine have a look at docs\ECOIS_subcomponents_deployment_diagram.pdf